 Our Data Hub contains the latest ABC data, with headline figures & certificates going back to 2000, including detailed data back to 2017 where available.
 It’s an easy to use tool with many features allowing you to analyse and export data quickly and efficiently from a trusted source.

 Headline / Basic Data:

 Headline figures (the ABC) for each title in the sector.
 The dataset is updated daily when new data is published.
 One row per title/period.
 It's great for getting the topline figure quickly for a title or a group of titles or for comparing the headline figure over time to see general trends.

 The headline figure is broken down in to circulation categories, regions and platform allowing you analyse at a granular level.
+For Consumer Magazines, switch to Advanced mode.
 For Business Magazines, the Detailed Data is that of the 'Audit Issue'.

 The dataset is updated daily when new data is published.
 Multiple rows per title/period.
 In conjunction with Pivot mode, you can analyse the breakdown of the ABC data any way you want.
 Data is available generally back to 2017 on this page.